-How is the professional experiences course component assessed?
+How is the Applied Cybernetics Experience course component assessed?

 This is a zero-unit course that must be completed as part of the Program.
 Students select professional placements with partner organisations.
 Students are required to produce a journal of their placement to reach completion.
 The journal is assessed on a pass/fail basis.